Internships with DCP

 Office Internship Spring 2013

 We are no longer accepting applications for this internship, which will run from late January to early May 2013.

 Note: All applicants must be 18 years of age.
-Although international applicants are invited to apply, all applicants should know that interns are responsible for their own daily transportation to/from the CT office and public transportation is not available in this area; therefore all interns have their own vehicles while in CT.
+Although international applicants are invited to apply, all applicants should know that interns are responsible for their own daily transportation to/from the office and public transportation is not available in this area; therefore all interns have their own vehicles.
 All application materials must be submitted electronically.
 No hard copies will be accepted.
 Please submit all materials together, with the exception of letters of recommendation, which may be sent separately.

 How To Apply